George E. Andrew

 Nicholas Winograd, the Evan Pugh professor of chemistry.

 Internationally regarded for his work in surface science, he has advanced the combined techniques of particle bombardment of solids and multiphoton resonance ionization (MPRI).
 Particle bombardment forces atoms and molecules to eject from the surface into the gas phase.
-Then the MPRI technique is implemented in order to count the elemental type of single atoms, one by one.
-The practical application of the technique is in the electronic industry: Winograd's research will make it possible for more accurate detection of small amounts of impurities in solids.Image: Penn StateAlan Walker
+Then the MPRI technique is implemented in order to count the...
+Read more ›IMAGE: Penn StateAlan Walker

 Alan Walker the Evan Pugh Professor of anthropology and biology.

 Walker is one of the world's foremost experts on the evolution of primates and humans.
 His research involves searching for primate and human fossils in rocks dated from about 30 million to 1 million years ago.
-He has made many important discoveries during the past three decades at paleontological digs in Africa with his collaborators Richard and Meave Leakey.Image: Penn StateHarry R. Allcock
+He has made many important discoveries during the past three decades at paleontological digs in Africa with his...
+Read more ›IMAGE: Penn StateHarry R. Allcock

 Harry R. Allcock the Evan Pugh Professor of chemistry.

 He was the discoverer of a major class of polymers known as polyphosphazenes, which can be customized for use in fuel cells, flame retardants, and medical prostheses, among other things.
-He also discovered a new class of molecular-inclusion compounds known as clathrates, which have been used to separate a wide variety of small organic molecules and high polymers, and which also serve as nanoscale templates for addition polymerizations.Image: Penn StateJames B. Anderson
+He also discovered a new class of molecular-inclusion compounds known as clathrates, which have been used to separate a wide variety of small...
+Read more ›IMAGE: Penn StateJames B. Anderson

 James B. Anderson the Evan Pugh Professor of chemistry.

 Anderson has made important breakthroughs in such fields as surface science, supersonic molecular beams, crossed-beam reactive scattering, the rare event approach to molecular dynamics, and quantum mechanics.
-Among other research efforts, he pioneered the application of the quantum Monte Carlo method to the calculation of the energies of atomic interactions, resulting in a series of exact predictions for small molecules and highly accurate predictions for larger systems.Image: Penn StateMary Jane Irwin
+Among other research efforts, he pioneered the application of the quantum Monte Carlo method to the calculation of the...
+Read more ›IMAGE: Penn StateMary Jane Irwin

 Mary Jane Irwin, computer science and engineering.